oscar-system/Oscar.jl/docs/src/Experimental/intro.md

 Oscar manual under the `Experimental` section.
 Optionally please provide a `README.md` describing your project and its goals, especially if you are starting from scratch and don't have any documentation yet.

-!!! note
-    There are still older projects in `experimental` from before the introduction of this structure.
-Thus we mentioned `FTheoryTools` as a project having adopted to the new standard.

 ### Useful functions for development
 Apart from the hints in the [Introduction for new developers](@ref), there are some more specialized functions for the structure of the `experimental` folder.